-• Forward biased: The anode is more positive than cathode and the voltage drop on the diode is grater than the cut-in voltage $(V\gamma)$, and the current will flow from anode to cathode in range of (mA).
-When analyzing the circuit, the diode is ideally replaced by short circuit, and practically by a voltage source has value of ($V\gamma$) in series with small resistor (r_f).
+Forward biased: In forward bias the anode is more positive than cathode and the voltage drop on the diode is greater than the cut-in voltage (V γ), and the current will flow from anode to cathode in range of (mA).
+When analyzing the circuit, the diode is ideally replaced by short circuit, and practically by a voltage source has value of (V γ) in series with small resistor (r_f).